Nadia Podoroska vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Nadia Podoroska vs. Xiyu Wang Prediction and Odds

-Based on the moneyline in this match, Xiyu Wang has a 77.8% chance to win.
+Based on the moneyline in this match, Xiyu Wang has an 80.0% chance to win.

 |Nadia Podoroska